deckhouse/virtualization/docs/USER_GUIDE.md

     restartApprovalMode: Automatic
 ```

+How to perform the operation in the web interface:

+- Go to the "Projects" tab and select the desired project.
+- Go to the "Virtualization" -> "Virtual Machines”"section.
+- Select the required VM from the list and click on its name.
+- On the "Configuration" tab, scroll down to the "Additional Settings" section.
+- Enable the "Auto-apply changes" switch.
+- Click on the "Save" button that appears.

 ### Initialization scripts

 Initialization scripts are intended for the initial configuration of a virtual machine when it is started.